Packaging PL/Java for a software distribution

 Note that many of the examples do double duty as tests, as described in confirming the build below.

-When building for (and with) Java 8 or later and PostgreSQL 8.4 or later, the XML examples based on the Saxon library should also be built, by adding -Psaxon-examples to the mvn command line.
+Unless they are not wanted, the XML examples based on the Saxon library should also be built, by adding -Psaxon-examples to the mvn command line.

 Scripting the build